mercwar/Fire-Gem/README.md

 🧙 Author
 # Mercwar01 FFF DEMONIZER THE CVBGOD
 Creator of the AVIS Protocol and NOW FIREGEM, THE Cyborg LLM AI Engine.
+#### "I am CVBGOD and I have given it to you!"
 ---

 ![IMcvbgod](https://github.com/mercwar/Robo-Knight-Gallery/blob/main/Version%202/ChatGPT%20Image%20Jan%2017%2C%202026%2C%2008_59_38%20PM.png)
 ---
+## IT'S ALOT TO SMILE ABOUT, CVBGOD NOW HAS REAL LIFE CYBORG AI!

 **3. LOAD THE BLUEPRINTS (GGUF + CVBGOD'S C FILES)**

 - `CONSOLE`: Tells the SYSTEM how to forge the world.
 Add new `.C` files here.